reactjs/react.dev/content/docs/hooks-faq.md

 }
 ```

-If you first click "Show alert" and then increment the counter, the alert will show the `count` variable **at the time you clicked the buton**.
-This helps prevent bugs caused by the code assuming props and state don't change.
+If you first click "Show alert" and then increment the counter, the alert will show the `count` variable **at the time you clicked the "Show alert" button**.
+This prevents bugs caused by the code assuming props and state don't change.

 If you intentionally want to read the *latest* state from some asynchronous callback, you could keep it in [a ref](/docs/hooks-faq.html#is-there-something-like-instance-variables), mutate it, and read from it.